 • 4-Bedroom Villas: AED 78,000/year (USD ~21,200)

-Villa communities remain the strongest performing segment, with family-sized homes in Al Hili and Zakher frequently leasing within 30 days of listing.
+Villa communities stay the strongest performing segment, with family-sized homes in Al Hili and Zakher frequently leasing within 30 days of listing.
 In Al Mutaredh, demand for smaller apartment units is rising due to proximity to city services and consistent occupancy from local professionals and students.

 Rent by Neighborhood